rumca-js/Internet-Places-Database/README.md

  - If page content is obnoxious, it can, and possible should be demoted
  - I do not always follow these rules strictly

+If any link is suspicious, and should be removed, plaese create an Issue in this repository.
+Links are captured from the Internet automatically.
+I do not have resources to verify them all.
+Use 'votes' to see credibility of domains.

 # Sources of data

 Obtained by the [Django-link-archive](https://github.com/rumca-js/Django-link-archive) web crawler.